codsen/codsen.com/src/os/string-character-is-astral-surrogate.md

 **isLowSurrogate (char)**

-It reads the character at first index (the first Unicode code point) and evaluates its `charcode`.
+It reads the character at the first index (the first Unicode code point) and evaluates its `charcode`.
 That's it.
 If there are more characters they are ignored.

 In theory, high surrogate goes first, low surrogate goes second [source](https://unicodebook.readthedocs.io/unicode_encodings.html#surrogates).
 This program enables us to detect surrogate-related errors, for example, malformed emoji or parts of emoji.